elayer/Data-Science-Project-Portfolio/README.md

 # Data Science Project Portfolio
 Welcome to my project portfolio!
 Click on any of the project titles to go to an individual project's repository.

+You may also visit my [Kaggle profile](https://www.kaggle.com/ericlayer) to view other works of mine.

 # [Project 1) Carvana Cars Regression Project:](https://github.com/elayer/CarvanaCarsProject)
 * Created a model base to help those considering selling or trading in their car to Carvana get an idea of what price they can expect.